French Tack Stitch| Learn To Tack Stitch Under Grandma Instruction

 And make another little tiny stitch in the same place.

 Don’t worry too much about where you stick that needle.
 It doesn’t have to be perfect, just close enough.
+This creates the perfect pin tack stitch.

 Make sure the knot stays hidden on the back, okay?